Ancient Egypt: First Intermediate Period (2181–2055 BC)

 After Egypt's central government collapsed at the end of the Old Kingdom, the administration could no longer support or stabilize the country's economy.
-Regional governors could not rely on the king for help in times of crisis, and the ensuing food shortages and political disputes escalated into famines and small-scale civil wars.
+The ensuing food shortages and political disputes escalated into famines and small-scale civil wars.
 Yet despite difficult problems, local leaders, owing no tribute to the king, used their new-found independence to establish a thriving culture in the provinces.
 Once in control of their own resources, the provinces became economically richer—which was demonstrated by larger and better burials among all social classes.
-In bursts of creativity, provincial artisans adopted and adapted cultural motifs formerly restricted to the royalty of the Old Kingdom, and scribes developed literary styles that expressed the optimism and originality of the period.

 Free from their loyalties to the king, local rulers began competing with each other for territorial control and political power.
 By 2160 BC, rulers in Herakleopolis controlled Lower Egypt in the north, while a rival clan based in Thebes, the Intef family, took control of Upper Egypt in the south.
 As the Intefs grew in power and expanded their control northward, a clash between the two rival dynasties became inevitable.
 Around 2055 BC the northern Theban forces under Nebhepetre Mentuhotep II finally defeated the Herakleopolitan rulers, reuniting the Two Lands.
 They inaugurated a period of economic and cultural renaissance known as the Middle Kingdom.